Originally posted September 1, 2022.

 When you call the office of Richard C. Young & Co., Ltd. during business hours, what you’ll hear first is the voice of a real human being working at an American small business that values its clients.
 You won’t hear a recorded phone tree directing you to a no man’s land of extensions and recordings.
 You won’t be answered by someone in a far-off place.
 Whoever answers the phone will pick up in either of our Naples, Florida, or Newport, Rhode Island offices.
-The personal touch you get from the folks you’ll talk to is part of what has earned Richard C. Young & Co., Ltd. a ranking in the top 5 of CNBC’s 100 Financial Advisors, and what has earned my son, Matt Young, President and CEO of Richard C. Young & Co., Ltd., an induction into the Barron’s Hall of Fame Advisors.
+The personal touch you get from the folks you’ll talk to is part of what has earned Richard C. Young & Co., Ltd. a ranking in the top 5 of CNBC’s 100 Financial Advisors, (2021) and what has earned my son, Matt Young, President and CEO of Richard C. Young & Co., Ltd., an induction into the Barron’s Hall of Fame Advisors (2021).
+(Richard C. Young & Co., Ltd. has never paid a fee to be considered for any rankings, but does pay a license fee to utilize them.
+Please click on the attached link to read the full disclosure).

 While you are being transferred to your advisor by the helpful reception staff, you may be put on hold for a brief moment.
 That’s when you’ll be treated to something I have picked out for you personally.
 The hold music you’ll hear is a recording of Booker T. and the MGs playing “Green Onions.”
 Booker T. Jones, recorded his first version of “Green Onions” with the MGs in 1962 after he began composing it two years earlier while still attending high school.
 “Green Onions” peaked at number 3 on the Billboard Hot 100 in August of 1962 and spent four nonconsecutive weeks at the top of the R&B singles chart.